PriyanshuBBS/Simzer/README.md

 # Simzer

 An Article Summazier for the Readers.
-It Shortten length article in small Paragrahs<br><br>
+It Shorten length article in small Paragrahs<br><br>
      <img src="https://github.com/PriyanshuBBS/Media/blob/master/Screenshot%202023-11-17%20151720.png" alt="SIMZER" style="margin:10px 10px">
 Don't forget to ⭐ the repo
 ### Built With